-Each medical service is a mixture of patients -- some admitted to the care of the teaching attending and others admitted by full-time faculty attendings.
-The residents provide the patients' primary care under the supervision of the teaching attending.
+On each medical service, residents provide the patients' primary care under the supervision of the teaching attending.
 We have robust non-teaching services where general medicine, oncology and intermediate care (IMC) patients are admitted.
 Community physicians transfer all the care of their patients to the resident teaching services.
 First year residents are responsible for the day to day evaluation and management of their patients.
-Upper level residents are the leaders of each team and hence have significant clinical, supervisory and teaching responsibilities.
+Upper level residents are the leaders of each team and have significant clinical, supervisory and teaching responsibilities.

 Medical Inpatient Units

-There are 10 medical teams at University Hospital, including 4 general medical services, an infectious disease service, 2 MICU Teams, 1 CCU/Telemetry Team, an Advanced Heart Failure Service, and a Cancer Center Service (leukemia and hematologic malignancies).
-Teams on the floors and intensive care units are structured in a similar fashion with the resident as team leader supervising interns, subinterns and third year medical students.
-Attending rounds are held seven days each week.
-Call on all services is every fourth day.
-Admissions taken by interns and subinterns are strictly capped with interns taking no more than 5 admissions per call, thereby providing the upper level residents with ample opportunity to supervise and lead the team.
+The medical teams at UMMC include 4 general medical services, an ID service, 2 MICU Teams, 1 Primary Cardiology Team, and a Cancer Center Service (leukemia and hematologic malignancies).
+Teams are structured with the senior resident as team leader supervising interns, subinterns and third year medical students.
+Attending rounds are held daily.

-A fully staffed 7-day/week Night Team System covers all the floor teams and ensures that interns and residents get ample rest and meet 100% of the RRC Duty Hour Requirements.
-Interns and residents on the general medicine and ID services take admissions using a "drip method" with their last admission at 6 pm.
-This pattern allows admissions to be staggered so that residents leave by 9 PM and have 8-10 hours off between duty shifts.
-Interns and residents only stay overnight while only while on MICU and CCU/telemetry at UMMC, and residents stay overnight on their Cancer Center rotations.
+A fully staffed 7-day/week Night Team System covers all the floor teams.
+Interns and residents on the general medicine and ID services take admissions using a "drip method" with their last admission at 6 pm so that residents can leave by 9 PM and have 8-10 hours off between duty shifts.
+Interns and residents only stay overnight while on MICU at UMMC, and residents stay overnight on their Cancer Center rotations.
 Our Fatigue Management Policy requires a 45-minute nap during 24-hour calls.
 Nocturnists and intensivists are present throughout the night shifts and assist with patient care and supervision.

 The MICU consists of 2 teams, each with an intensivist, 1 fellow, 2 residents, 3 interns and 1 subintern each caring for 10 patients (remainder are cared for by NPs).
 Our state-of-the-art 29-bed MICU has 24/7 intensivists in the MICU at all times.
 Interns and residents rotate in 2-week blocks raking overnight call every 4th day for 28 hours with intensivists and fellows supervising the resident and interns overnight.

-Upper level residents rotate through the Greenebaum Cancer Center, where 4 residents care for patients on the Leukemia Service.
+The Leukemia Service in the NCI-Designated Greenebaum Cancer Center has 4 residents on the team.
 Overnight call is every 4th day with upper level residents working for no more than 28 hours/shift.

-Our Emergency Department is comprehensive and state-of-the-art clinical service, staffed 24/7 by outstanding faculty from the Department of Emergency Department.
-Approximately half the patients on the medical services are admitted through the UMMC Emergency Department, where over 50,000 patients are evaluated and treated annually.
-First year residents do a 2-week rotation in the ED functioning as primary physicians, caring for patients with diverse medical conditions under the supervision of full-time faculty.
-Maryland Express Care, an integrated consultation and critical care transport system for patients from all points within the state and region, adds diversity to the educational experience.
+Our Emergency Department is comprehensive and state-of-the-art clinical service, staffed 24/7 by outstanding EM faculty.
+Approximately half the patients on the medical services are admitted through the ED, where over 50,000 patients are evaluated and treated annually.
+Internal medicine residents do not have required rotations in the ER.
+Maryland Express Care, an integrated consultation and critical care transport system for patients from all points within the state and region, adds patient diversity to the educational experience.